-Revenues of the school district shall be received by the board treasurer.
-Other persons receiving revenues on behalf of the school district shall promptly turn them over to the board treasurer.
+Revenues of the school district shall be received by the board treasurer or their designee.
+Other persons receiving revenues on behalf of the school district shall promptly turn them over to the board treasurer or their designee.

 Revenue, from whatever source, shall be accounted for and classified under the official accounting system of the school district.
 It shall be the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
 School district funds from all sources shall not be used for private gain or political purposes.